 - capture the needed information completely and accurately

 - deliver the message more quickly and accurately

 - and allow you and your staff greater peace of mind

-If you desire to grow your business, you can easily perform a quick cost benefit analysis to determine the value of a TAS for your HVAC company.
-That is, by hiring a TAS and capturing calls after regular office hours, are you bringing in sufficient new revenue to justify the additional cost of a TAS, or to simply justify the increased cost of a premium TAS?
+If you desire to grow your business, you can easily perform a quick cost benefit analysis to determine the value of a telephone answering service for your HVAC company.
+That is, by hiring an answering service and capturing calls after regular office hours, are you bringing in sufficient new revenue to justify the additional cost of a TAS, or to simply justify the increased cost of a premium TAS?